tytydraco/yessleep/out/The_only_flaw.md

 &#x200B;

-"It's my daughther-in-law," Mrs. O said.
+"It's my daughter-in-law," Mrs. O said.
 "She's in the local theater group.
 They just put on a play, it's very popular.
 Have you seen it?"

+&#x200B;

 "Your daughter-in-law?"
 I choked out.